Uberspace/manual/source/basics-backup.rst

 We keep daily backups of the last seven days, and weekly backups going back seven weeks.

+.. note:: You can exclude files or directories by including the string ``no_backup`` in the path.

 Restoring from the backup
 -------------------------